-3 G. Wright Doyle, Worship and Wisdom: Daily Readings from Psalms and Proverbs with Commentary (Durham, NC: Torchflame Books, 2015); Christ the King: Meditations on Matthew (Durham: Light Messages, 2011); Jesus: The Complete Man (Bloomington, IN: AuthorHouse, 2008); and The Lord's Healing Words: Six Months of Daily Readings from the Bible on Physical, Mental, and Spiritual Health (with Commentary) (Bloomington: AuthorHouse, 2008).
+&lt;sup>3 G. Wright Doyle, Worship and Wisdom: Daily Readings from Psalms and Proverbs with Commentary (Durham, NC: Torchflame Books, 2015); Christ the King: Meditations on Matthew (Durham, NC: Light Messages, 2011); Jesus: The Complete Man (Bloomington, IN: AuthorHouse, 2008); and The Lord's Healing Words: Six Months of Daily Readings from the Bible on Physical, Mental, and Spiritual Health (with Commentary) (Bloomington, IN: AuthorHouse, 2008).

-in Alexandria.
+At the University of North Carolina at Chapel Hill, I majored in Latin but also took three years of classical Greek.
+After graduation I attended the Virginia Theological Seminary in Alexandria.
 Though it was (and is) a theologically liberal Episcopal school, the seminary faculty included some outstanding evangelicals, and I was able to learn some things even from those who did not believe that the Bible is God's Word written.